Scroll Top

 The cost of sunbeds in Borsh is also around €10, providing excellent value for money.

-While Saranda and Ksamil continue to be the highlight of Albanian tourism, the country’s lesser-known beaches offer equally an amazing experience at a fraction of the cost.
+While Saranda and Ksamil continue to be the highlights of Albanian tourism, the country’s lesser-known beaches offer equally amazing experiences at a fraction of the cost.
 Himara, Qeparo, Llaman, and Borsh are just a few of the many alternatives that promise a special beach holiday without the hefty price tag.

-So, if you’re looking for a peaceful and budget-friendly beach experience, I suggest you accommodate in one of the cheaper towns, (like Himara) and from there, you can easily explore the southern region by driving to nearby destinations.
+So, if you’re looking for a peaceful and budget-friendly beach experience, I suggest you stay in one of the cheaper towns (like Himara) and from there, you can easily explore the southern region by driving to nearby destinations.

 Sara embodies the definition of creativity in her role as a content creator on our team.
 As a native Albanian, she focuses on writing qualitative pieces, mostly well-researched articles and informative blog posts.
 She also plays a key role in creating engaging social media posts to build a like-minded community of Albanian lovers and keep them engaged.
 Her qualifications, among others, include a Reuters-accredited certificate in journalism, language certification, internship experience in Bucharest, and training in digital marketing.
 If Sara’s not on her desk creating content, you might find her reading a good book or penning her thoughts in her diary.